icinganalysis/icinganalysis.github.io/content/NACA-TN-2914.md

 In NACA-TN-2914 more complete examples were provided.

-An implementation in the python file "naca_tn_2914.py" was used to compared results.
+An implementation of the calculations in the python file "naca_tn_2914.py" [^5] was used to compared results.

 > Example I. - Calculation is made of the free-stream static temperature required for an ice-free surface as a function of Mach number for